lois4801/Geospatial.Data-Projects_and_Journey/Spatial Analysis and Managing GIS Data.md

 -------------------------------------------

-## One Hot Spot Analysis of the Area
+## One Hot Spot Analysis in the Study Area VS  Deciduous AREA @100m major roads